 There are several ways to determine the ip address for a container.
-First, you can use lxc-ls --fancy which will print the ip addresses for all running containers, or lxc-info-i-H-n C1 which will print C1's ip address.
-If dnsmasq is installed on the host, you can also add an entry to /etc/dnsmasq.conf as follows after which dnsmasq will resolve C1.lxc locally, so that you can do:
+First, you can use lxc-ls - fancy which will print the ip addresses for all running containers, or lxc-info -i -H -n C1 which will print C1's ip address.
+If dnsmasq is installed on the host, you can also add an entry to /etc/dnsmasq.conf as follows ping C1 ssh C1